 Away from home fire safety

 Fires can and do occur in unoccupied houses and units while people are away taking a break.
-Simple precautionary steps before you leave on holidays may prevent a fire, or minimise its impact on you and your home.
+Simple precautionary steps before you leave for holidays may prevent a fire, or minimise its impact on you and your home.

 How to prepare your home when you are going away on holiday

-- Ensure that any electrical items you decide to leave on continuously, or on timer circuits, are in good working order
+- Ensure that any electrical items you decide to leave on continuously, or on timer circuits, are in good working order.

-- Ensure that any lights you leave switched on are in a safe location away from combustibles such as curtains and are of a correct wattage to prevent overheating
+- Ensure that any lights you leave switched on are in a safe location away from combustibles such as curtains and are of a correct wattage to prevent overheating.

-- Extinguish any incense, candles or oil burners
+- Extinguish any incense, candles or oil burners.

-- Take the time to do a thorough final check of your home before you leave
+- Take the time to do a thorough final check of your home before you leave.